 The storage devices on vSAN ready servers provide the storage infrastructure.
 Because this VMware Validated Design uses vSAN in hybrid mode, each rack server must have minimum one SSD and two HDD devices that form a disk group with capacity.

 NFS storage is the secondary storage for the SDDC management components.
-It provides space for workload backup, archiving log data and application templates.
+It provides space for archiving log data and application templates.